Euphonik: Other projects

 Euphonik invests in properties and owns a total of fourteen properties in Johannesburg, South Africa.

 He and Superga (an Italian shoe company) collaborated in 2012 and brought out a limited edition black and gold Euphonik sneaker.
 In 2013 they worked together on a second pair of black and gold high-top Euphonik Superga sneakers, and were expected to launch a new pair in 2015.

-His name has been included in The Mail & Guardians 300 Young South Africans list, a comprehensive and reputable list of people that will shape and define their industries for decades to come.
+His name was included in The Mail & Guardian's 300 Young South Africans list.

 Mentoring

 Euphonik put together an annual one-day workshop called DJ-101.
 The workshop was used to share his knowledge about the music and DJ industry with those who aspire to have a career in the industry.
 He also ran a one-year Mentorship Programme, Phuture DJs, where he took two upcoming DJs from around the country and taught them the ins and outs of the DJ world.
 At the conclusion of the Mentorship Programme, the two DJs and Euphonik produced a CD together for local release and national promotion.
-He is an/a ambassador for the Bridges For Music charity in South Africa and mentors young South African electronic musicians and DJs in their creative development.
+He is an ambassador for the Bridges For Music charity in South Africa and mentors young South African electronic musicians and DJs in their creative development.